-By the Numbers
+Guantánamo By the Numbers

 Saudi-born Abd al Rahim al Nashiri, facing a death penalty trial as alleged architect of the October 2000 suicide bombing of the USS Cole off Yemen that killed 17 US sailors.

-Iraqi Abd al Hadi al Iraqi, accused of running al-Qaida’s army from 2002 to 2004.
+Iraqi Abd al Hadi al Iraqi, whose given name is Nashwan al Tamir, accused of running al-Qaida’s army from 2002 to 2004.

+Yemeni Ali Hamza al Bahlul, convicted in 2008 and sentenced to life in prison for serving as an al-Qaida propagandist and foot soldier.
+His case is in the appeals court system.

+Pakistani Majid Khan has pleaded guilty to war crimes and had his sentencing postponed.

+Note: The war crimes prosecutor has sworn charges against three men accused of plotting Southeast Asia terror attacks, notably the 2002 Bali bombings.
+But a senior Pentagon official has not approved the triple conspiracy case against the captives known as Hambali, Lilie and Zubair.

-▪ U.S. Supreme Court cases involving detainee rights during the War on Terror: Three.
+▪ U.S. Supreme Court cases involving detainee rights during the War on Terror: Three

 ▪ Largest captive population since detention center opened: About 677 in July 2003.